Diabetic Men at Greater Risk of Balanitis, Foreskin Infections

 It's "amazing" how many times Arthur L. Burnett, M.D., has seen that over the course of his nearly 30-year career as balanitis and diabetes often go hand in hand in his male patients.

 "They say, 'No, I don't have it.'
 People don't even realize it," said Burnett, a professor of urology at Johns Hopkins School of Medicine in Baltimore.
 "We do the basic little tests and tell them they have prediabetes or diabetes."

 Men with diabetes, especially poorly controlled diabetes, are more likely to have balanitis, an inflammation of the glans, or head, of the penis.
-Balanitis, which affects up to 11 percent of males, can present with redness, itching, burning or even a whitish discharge around the head of the penis.
+Balanitis, which affects up to 11 percent of males, can present with redness, itching, burning or even a whitish discharge around the tip of the penis.

-The tie between diabetes and balanitis
+The tie between balanitis and diabetes